Bachelor of Arts in Criminology

 This concentration focuses on the relationship between victim, offender, and society and searches for paths to resolution that don’t necessarily involve the traditional criminal justice system.

-Learn about Criminology major academic requirements and courses here.
+Learn about Criminology major and minor academic requirements and courses here.

 You won’t have to wait to dive right into your studies: As a Criminology major, you’ll begin your Criminology courses right in freshman year.
 Over your four years, you’ll take 1-2 Criminology courses per semester – totaling 45 credits for the major.
 These courses range from those covering explanations of why people engage in criminal behavior to exploring certain types of crime in more depth, such as hate crimes.
 Finally, you’ll conclude your studies in senior year with a capstone course that allows you to focus on a project of your choice, illustrating all you’ve learned in the major.